New Trends in the Construction Industry

 Expect to see this technology's influence on the industry expand even further for the rest of 2020.

-AR, VR, are utilized in the construction industry to aid:
+AR, and VR, are utilized in the construction industry to aid:

 - 3D modeling of buildings and structures.